 A grade of incomplete "I" is given only when circumstances beyond control of the student prevent completion of course requirements.
 To qualify for an incomplete for a theory course, the student must have completed a minimum of 75% of the course work, 75% of the class time and have a passing course grade.
 Undergraduate students enrolled in clinical courses must complete 75% of the hours and have a passing grade.
-For undergraduate students, a passing grade is "C" or better, and for Graduate students a passing grade of "B" or better is required.
+For undergraduate students, a passing grade is "C" or better, and for graduate students a passing grade of "B" or better is required.
 Graduate students enrolled in courses with a practicum must have 50% of the required hours completed.
-The student must obtain an Incomplete Form (from the Admission's Office or the learning management system for graduate students) and secure the required signatures.
+The student must obtain an Incomplete Form from the Admission's Office and secure the required signatures.
 It is the student's responsibility to contact the course faculty to determine the exact work required to remove the incomplete and the time frame for completing the work.
 Approval of the course faculty and the Dean is required.
 The completed form should be returned to the Registrar.
-It is strongly recommended that incompletes be removed prior to the beginning of the next semester.
-The maximum time allowed to remove an incomplete is one semester.
-Failure to complete the requirements by the established deadline will result in the "T" grade being converted to a Withdraw Failing.
+Incomplete courses be completed prior to the beginning of the next semester.
+The maximum time to complete a course is one semester.
+Failure to complete the requirements by the established deadline will result in the "I" grade being converted to a Withdraw Failing.
 Courses, which are prerequisites for the next semester, must be completed prior to enrollment in that semester.
 Exceptions require written approval of the course faculty and the Dean.
 If a student does not complete a course and does not submit an incomplete form, a grade of "F" will be assigned.

-Reviewed by Admission & Progression 1/15/2016

-College Senate Approved 3/27/2009, Rev. 5/22/2014, 3/18/2016
+Reviewed by Admission & Progression 1/15/2016, 11/15/2019 College Senate Approved 3/27/2009, Rev. 5/22/2014, 3/18/2016, 5/21/2020